 Also, remember that there is a personal cost to endlessly challenge everyone’s suggestions and testing every little thing: People might hate us and we might lose the will to fight.

-While we should never senselessly bow to authority, sometimes it’s worth it to just add that stupid link to the CEO’s pet project in the footer.
+While we should never senselessly bow to authority, sometimes it’s worth it to just add that stupid link to the footer of the CEO’s pet project.

 Will it impact the site performance?
 Probably not.